libsndfile/libsamplerate/docs/api_misc.md

 The **data_in** pointer is used to pass audio data into the converter while the **data_out** pointer supplies the converter with an array to hold the converter's output.
-For a converter which has been configured for mulitchannel operation, these pointers need to point to a single array of interleaved data.
+For a converter which has been configured for multichannel operation, these pointers need to point to a single array of interleaved data.

 The **input_frames** and **output_frames** fields supply the converter with the lengths of the arrays (in frames) pointed to by the **data_in** and **data_out** pointers respectively.
-For monophinc data, these values would indicate the length of the arrays while for multi channel data these values would be equal to the the length of the array divided by the number of channels.
+For monophonic data, these values would indicate the length of the arrays while for multi channel data these values would be equal to the length of the array divided by the number of channels.

 The **end_of_input** field is only used when the sample rate converter is used by calling the **src_process** function.
 In this case it should be set to zero